Around the globe in 2019

 The week-long course, which originally ran in Hong Kong in October with West Kowloon Cultural District, was hosted this time by three great Moscow institutions; Moscow Museum of Modern Art, V-A-C Foundation and The Golden Mask which is the overarching body working across all of the theatres and producers in Russia.”

-MIF’s next Festival takes place from 4-21 July 2019 and features new work by artists, including Yoko Ono, Skepta, Idris Elba and Kwame Kwei-Armah.
-The full MIF19 programme will be announced on 7 March 2019.
+The Festival took place from 4-21 July 2019 and featured new work by artists, including Yoko Ono, Skepta, Idris Elba and Kwame Kwei-Armah.